keboola/object-encryptor/README.md

 Library provides interface for encrypting PHP arrays, stdclass objects and scalars.
 A cipher may contain additional metadata which limits the conditions under which it may be decrypted.
 The library supports three encryption methods:

-- [keboola/php-encryption](https://github.com/keboola/php-encryption) -- legacy, allows only deciphering
+- [keboola/php-encryption](https://github.com/keboola/php-encryption) -- legacy, allows only deciphering.
-- [keboola-legacy/php-encryption](https://github.com/keboola/legacy-php-encryption) -- legacy version of [defuse/php-encryption](https://github.com/defuse/php-encryption), currently default
+- [keboola-legacy/php-encryption](https://github.com/keboola/legacy-php-encryption) -- legacy version of [defuse/php-encryption](https://github.com/defuse/php-encryption), currently default.
-- [defuse/php-encryption](https://github.com/defuse/php-encryption) -- future encryption method with KMS managed keys
+- [defuse/php-encryption](https://github.com/defuse/php-encryption) -- current encryption method with AWS KMS or Azure Key Vault managed keys.

 ## Requirements
-The library requires PHP 5.6 or PHP 7.0.
+The library supports PHP 5.6, 7.0, 7.1, 7.2, 7.3, 7.4.
 Versions 7.1+ are supported through mcrypt polyfill.

 ## Usage
 Entry point to the library is the `ObjectEncryptorFactory` class which creates instances of `ObjectEncryptor` class which